King of Queens (album): Background and promotion

-Singles

-The Selebobo-produced track "Johnny" was released on 14 October 2013 as the album's lead single.
-The music video for "Johnny" was uploaded to Yemi Alade's Vevo channel on 3 March 2014.
-It was directed in Ogun State by Clarence Peters and features cameo appearances from Bovi, Alexx Ekubo and Beverly Osu.
-The French version of "Johnny" was released on 20 May 2014 and was included as a bonus on the album.
-By releasing the song, Yemi Alade became the first Nigerian musician to release a song entirely performed in French.
+The Selebobo-produced track "Johnny", which was released on 14 October 2013, serves as the album's lead single.
+The music video for the song was uploaded to Alade's Vevo channel on 3 March 2014.
+It was filmed in Ogun State by Clarence Peters and features cameo appearances from Bovi, Alexx Ekubo and Beverly Osu.
+The French version of "Johnny" debuted on May 20, 2014 and appeared as a bonus track on the album.
+At the time of the song's release, Alade became the first Nigerian artist to release a song performed entirely in French.

-The album's second single "Tangerine" was released on 14 April 2014.
-The song was also produced by Selebobo.
-The accompanying music video for "Tangerine" was also directed by Clarence Peters; it was uploaded to Vevo on 8 July 2014.
-Prior to releasing the video, Effyzzie Music Group unveiled footage and shots from the video shoot.
-The album's third single "Kissing" was released on 10 September 2014.
+On 14 April 2014, Alade released the album's second single "Tangerine", which was also produced by Selebobo.
+The song's music video was also filmed by Peters and uploaded to Vevo on 8 July 2014.
+Prior to releasing the video, Effyzzie Music Group unveiled footage from the video shoot.
+The album's third single, "Kissing", was released on 10 September 2014.
 It was produced by Fliptyce and is considered a groovy mid-tempo love song.
 On 16 October 2014, Effyzzie Music Group released the music video for "Kissing", which was directed by Sesan in London.

 "Taking Over Me" was released as the album's fourth single.
 Its music video was directed by Justin Campos and Taiye Aliyu.
-On 13 March 2015 Yemi Alade released the album's fifth single "Temperature"; the song features vocals by British-Nigerian singer DIL.
-The accompanying music video for "Temperature" was directed by Ovié Étseyatsé.
-"Duro Timi" was released as the album's sixth single.
-Its music video was shot and directed in London by Ova.
+On 13 March 2015, Alade released the album's fifth single "Temperature", which features vocals by British-Nigerian singer DIL.
+The accompanying music video for the song was directed by Ovié Étseyatsé.
+"Duro Timi" was released as the album's sixth single; its music video was recorded in London by Ova.